 Get cacao butter ready!

 Seriously.
 If I didn’t care about the carbs that white chocolate (even the sugar-free version) is full of, I’d make white chocolate brownies.
-Instead, my keto alternative is cocoa butter keto blondies.
+Instead, my keto alternative is cacao butter keto blondies.
 Without the cocoa, I’ve never enjoyed any version of blondies.
 In fact, I have made a dozen versions of this recipe just to find the perfect combination of ingredients.
 And I do warn you; this recipe might be something for you to fall in love with.
 Because every version I’ve prepared turned out beyond delicious.
-I tell you, the cocoa butter is the ingredient to blame.
+I tell you, the cacao butter is the ingredient to blame.

 Before finding the right ratio between wet and dry ingredients, the test bunny living with me (which happens to be my partner) had to try them all!
 Poor guy.
 He was so pleased with the flavors, I had to hide the batches as if I lived with a few little sweet-tooths.
 Admittedly, I had to hide them from myself as well.
-I’d bake this dish again and again if only the cocoa butter were as affordable as dairy butter.
-If there ever comes the time when having too much money is an issue, instead of buying a yacht, I’ll get myself a ton of cocoa butter.
+I’d bake this dish again and again if only the cacao butter were as affordable as dairy butter.
+If there ever comes the time when having too much money is an issue, instead of buying a yacht, I’ll get myself a ton of cacao butter.

 The perfect mix for keto blondies